Gender: Social construction of sex hypotheses

-The World Health Organization states that 'Gender refers to the characteristics of women, men, girls and boys that are socially constructed.'

-Sociologists generally regard gender as a social construct, and various researchers, including many feminists, consider sex to only be a matter of biology and something that is not about social or cultural construction.
-For instance, sexologist John Money suggests the distinction between biological sex and gender as a role.
-Moreover, Ann Oakley, a professor of sociology and social policy, says "the constancy of sex must be admitted, but so also must the variability of gender."
-Thus, sex is regarded as a category studied in biology (natural sciences), while gender is studied in humanities and social sciences.
+The World Health Organization states "As a social construct, gender varies from society to society and can change over time."
+Sociologists generally regard gender as a social construct.
+For instance, Ann Oakley, a professor of sociology and social policy, says "the constancy of sex must be admitted, but so also must the variability of gender."
 Lynda Birke, a feminist biologist, maintains "'biology' is not seen as something which might change."
-Therefore, it is stated that sex is something that does not change, while gender can change according to social structure.

 However, there are scholars who argue that sex is also socially constructed.
 For example, gender studies writer Judith Butler states that "perhaps this construct called 'sex' is as culturally constructed as gender; indeed, perhaps it was always already gender, with the consequence that the distinction between sex and gender turns out to be no distinction at all."

-She continues:It would make no sense, then, to define gender as the cultural interpretation of sex, if sex is itself a gender-centered category.
+They continue:It would make no sense, then, to define gender as the cultural interpretation of sex, if sex is itself a gender-centered category.
 Gender should not be conceived merely as the cultural inscription of meaning based on a given sex (a juridical conception); gender must also designate the very apparatus of production whereby the sexes themselves are established. [...]
 This production of sex as the pre-discursive should be understood as the effect of the apparatus of cultural construction designated by gender.

 Butler argues that "bodies only appear, only endure, only live within the productive constraints of certain highly gendered regulatory schemas," and sex is "no longer as a bodily given on which the construct of gender is artificially imposed, but as a cultural norm which governs the materialization of bodies."

 With regard to history, Linda Nicholson, a professor of history and women's studies, argues that the understanding of human bodies as sexually dimorphic was historically not recognised.
 She states that male and female genitals were considered inherently the same in Western society until the 18th century.
 At that time, female genitals were regarded as incomplete male genitals, and the difference between the two was conceived as a matter of degree.
 In other words, there was a belief in a gradation of physical forms, or a spectrum.
 Scholars such as Helen King, Joan Cadden, and Michael Stolberg have criticized this interpretation of history.
 Cadden notes that the "one-sex" model was disputed even in ancient and medieval medicine, and Stolberg points out that already in the sixteenth century, medicine had begun to move towards a two-sex model.